SidMasih/OLD_sidmasih.github_DEPC.io/projects.md

 * Check out the code!
 [Repo](https://github.com/SidMasih/LinearAlgebraOperations)

 ## Drakify - Built at CalHacks 2.0
-* in 36 hours, created a web application that returns the video output of a song based on the speech input (lyrics or title) given by user
+* In 36 hours, created a web application that returns the video output of a song based on the speech input (lyrics or title) given by user
 * Created an algorithm to search for lyrics ‘phrase-by-phrase’ reducing search time and improving accuracy.
 * Worked on intergrating Rap Genius api with hack
 * Awarded "joke" award for best use of [Drake](http://www.drakeofficial.com/) in a Hack.
 While not a very serious award, we did win something!